 Access the Defense Personal Property System to upload orders and create a shipment.
-Then, bring your forms to your local Transportation Office to get matched with a moving company.
-Next, you will get packing & moving dates.
+Then, bring your forms to your local Transportation Office to get matched with a mov-

 POV SHIPPING

 The Army will ship one POV for your family.
 If you want to send another car, the cost will come out of pocket and it will need to be scheduled with a private company.